The Well-Held Space: Creative Facilitation Training

 - This will take place on Zoom

-**The Clearing Committee is a wonderful peer support system where small groups facilitate each other to access their own inner guides, using active listening and creative questioning.
-You’ll receive Clearing Committee training in the first weekend, then you’ll get to practice it throughout the rest of the course.
+**The Clearness Committee is a wonderful peer support system where small groups facilitate each other to access their own inner guides, using active listening and creative questioning.
+You’ll receive Clearness Committee training in the first weekend, then you’ll get to practice it throughout the rest of the course.
 It will support you to develop your facilitation skills as well as giving you a supported space to explore any issues related to creative facilitation.